-In the case of an application under section 501(c)(3) of the Code, all of the following actions, called administrative remedies, must be completed by your organization before an unfavorable ruling or determination letter from the IRS can be appealed to the courts.
+In the case of an application under section 501(c)(3), all of the following actions, called administrative remedies, must be completed by your organization before an unfavorable ruling or determination letter from the IRS can be appealed to the courts.

-- 1. The filing of a substantially completed application Form 1023 (described earlier in this chapter) or the filing of a request for a determination of foundation status (see Private Foundations and Public Charities in chapter 3). - 2.
-In the case of a late-filed application, requesting relief under section 301.9100 of the Income Tax Regulations regarding applications for extensions of time for making an election or application for relief from tax (see Application for Recognition of Exemption in chapter 3). - 3.
-The timely submission of all additional information requested to perfect an exemption application or request for determination of private foundation status. - 4.
-Exhaustion of all administrative appeals available within the IRS, including protest of an adverse ruling in the Headquarters original jurisdiction exemption application
+- The filing of a substantially completed application Form 1023 or group exemption request under section 501(c)(3) (described earlier in this chapter) or the filing of a request for a determination of foundation status (see Private Foundations and Public Charities in chapter 3). - In the case of a late-filed application, requesting relief under Regulations section

+301.9100 regarding applications for extensions of time for making an election or application for relief from tax (see Application for Recognition of Exemption in chapter 3).

+- The timely submission of all additional information requested to perfect an exemption application or request for determination of private foundation status. - Exhaustion of all administrative appeals available within the IRS, including protest of an adverse ruling issued by EO Technical in an exemption application.